Dacia Duster SUV - Interior & comfort

 Inside, the Dacia Duster has received a makeover in terms of both comfort and styling.
 The SUV has come a long way since it was introduced and its interior reflects this: build quality is good and the materials feel hard-wearing, if not particularly luxurious.
 The Duster’s seats are more comfortable than before, offering better support, extra padding and more adjustability.

 The Duster’s suspension – which has been calibrated to work both on and off-road – is at its best on faster roads, offering decent ride comfort that’s perfect for longer journeys.
+We found the Comfort version with 16-inch alloy wheels is even better here than the Prestige trim.
 Other mechanical concessions to comfort include electric power steering, which reduces the effort required from the driver to steer by 35%, according to Dacia.

 The Dacia Duster easily holds its own against pricer rivals like the Renault Captur and SEAT Arona, but don’t expect quite the same level of polish as those cars.
 However, despite its low price, the Duster makes for perfectly comfortable everyday transport.